Accounts Receivable on Business Valuation

 What is Accounts Receivable?

-The money that customers has to pay businesses for goods or services delivered but not yet paid for is called accounts receivable.
+The money that customers have to pay businesses for goods or services delivered but not yet paid for is called accounts receivable.
 This amount shows as an asset on the company’s balance sheet.

 When a business sells something on credit terms like “payment due in 30 days,” that unpaid amount becomes accounts receivable until the customer pays.